almulalic/mysqli-helper-functions/README.md

     	}
 ```

-This code is not too complicated untill you have multiple querrys that all depend on the result of the previous
+This code is not too complicated untill you have multiple querys that all depend on the result of the previous
-querry which would make the code not only unreadable but confusing and distracting.
+query which would make the code not only unreadable but confusing and distracting.

 Functions that are defined in this include files keep the result but make the code much shorter and more readable.

 These functions feel more like pure SQL functions so every user, no matter of their skill level, can understand
 the concept, which , in my opinion, is much harder in the previous example.

-Same example using main function mysqli_single_querry() from this file
+Same example using main function mysqli_single_query() from this file

 ```
-	$count = mysqli_single_querry( "SELECT * FROM users WHERE email = ?", $email, $database_connection,'c');
+	$count = mysqli_single_query( "SELECT * FROM users WHERE email = ?", $email, $database_connection,'c');
         if($count > 0) {
         	header("Location: ../register.php?emailTaken");
             	exit();